Jerrydepon/CS550_Computer-Graphics/README.md

 -----------------
 HW1: <br />
 This project requires you to draw something fun in 3D.
-It must be of your own creation.
-You can use pre-canned 3D objects, such as the ones that GLUT provides, in addition to your own, but you must also create your own geometry.

 -----------------
 HW2: <br />